codygulley/DiagramGenerator/README.md

 ## File / Module layout (high-level)

+This project was recently refactored to split responsibilities into smaller modules.
+High-level layout:

+- `main.py` — small launcher (bootstrap).
+Keeps run configuration simple for IDEs.
-- `main.py` — main application UI and canvas logic.
+- `diagram_app.py` — the main application class (`DiagramApp`) that composes the UI and coordinates components.
+- `canvas_controller.py` — `CanvasController` handles canvas drawing and mouse interactions (press/drag/release) and is responsible for rendering actors, lifelines and interactions.
+- `interaction_manager.py` — `InteractionManager` handles the interactions listbox and related actions (select, edit label, move up/down, delete).
-- `models.py` — dataclasses and layout constants (Actor, Interaction, sizing constants).
+- `models.py` — dataclasses and layout/constants (Actor, Interaction, sizing and color constants).
 - `dialogs.py` — themed modal dialogs (and a simple fallback) used by the app.
-- `export_utils.py` — small helpers for export (Ghostscript detection, chroma-key transparency helpers).
+- `export_utils.py` — export helpers (ghostscript detection, PostScript -> Pillow flow, ImageGrab fallback, chroma-key transparency).

+Developer notes / rationale

+- The controllers/managers receive the `app` instance and operate on `app` state rather than importing `DiagramApp`; this avoids circular imports and keeps modules decoupled.
+- Export logic is centralized in `export_utils.export_canvas(canvas, root, out_path, transparent)` so UI code stays thin and easier to test.
+- UI initialization remains in `diagram_app.py`, but it can be split further into builder functions (left/right panel builders) if desired.

 ## Troubleshooting

 - Add Actor / Label dialogs not showing or errors on theme change: restart the application after code changes.
 The app loads modules at startup.
-- Export errors mentioning Ghostscript: install Ghostscript (https://www.ghostscript.com/) and add it to your PATH, or rely on the ImageGrab fallback by ensuring Pillow supports it.
+- Export errors mentioning Ghostscript: install Ghostscript (https://www.ghostscript.com/) and add it to your PATH, or rely on the ImageGrab fallback by ensuring Pillow supports it and the app window is visible.
 - If the UI looks off on your platform (native widgets drawing differently), some widgets intentionally use native dialogs (file save) which will not be themed.

+## Running the testable parts (developer hints)

+- `export_utils.py` contains pure logic that is easy to unit test.
+You can write tests that mock a canvas object and Pillow calls.
+- `canvas_controller.py` and `interaction_manager.py` are thin wrappers around the GUI state and are best tested by driving small functional tests or by isolating their logic behind interfaces/mocks.

 ## Roadmap / Future improvements

-- Move the entire export pipeline into `export_utils.py` and add unit tests for it.
 - Add undo/redo for actor and interaction changes.
-- Support for lifelines with custom styling and activation boxes.
 - Better alignment/snapping and grid support for actor placement.
 - Multi-page/long diagrams with scrolling and scaling.
 - Export to SVG and/or direct PlantUML generation.
-- Add a small project file format (save/load diagrams as JSON).
+- Add a small project file format (save/load diagrams as JSON) and tests for export utilities.

 ## Contributing